-- More time required for requests involving notification of other municipalities or rezoning
+- More time required for requests involving notification of other municipalities and/or rezoning

 - There is no fee to submit an annexation petition

 - Property owners are subject to City property taxes upon annexation.
-Property is taxed on a fiscal year basis, July 1 to June 30.
+Property is taxed on a fiscal year basis (July 1 to June 30).
 City tax rates are set annually.
-If necessary, make arrangements with your mortgage company to establish proper escrow accounts for local tax liability
+If necessary, arrange with your mortgage company to establish proper escrow accounts for local tax liability.

-- If applicable, you may be required to pay annual motor vehicle license fees (collected by the county), and local business license tax
+- If applicable, you may be required to pay annual motor vehicle license fees (collected by the county).